SuperOfficeDocs/superoffice-docs/user-guide/en/project/includes/project-fields.md

 1. **User-defined fields:** Here, three of the fields from the **More** tab may be displayed, as defined in SuperOffice Settings and maintenance.
 The fields displayed can vary from user group to user group.

-1. **Completed:** This box indicates whether the project is completed or not.
+1. **Completed:** This box indicates if the project is completed or not.

 1. **Publish:** (requires separate licence) If you check this box, the project will be visible to external users through third-party applications.
-You can choose to have the project published for a specified period of time only (see [The Event tab][4]).
+You can choose to have the project published for a limited time only (see [The Event tab][4]).

 <!-- Referenced links -->
 [5]: ../../howto/duplicates.md